 Brisbane Divorce Lawyers

-Our Brisbane family lawyers are dedicated to helping you navigate one of life’s most stressful events; divorce.
+Our Brisbane family lawyers are dedicated to helping you navigate one of life’s most stressful events; separation and divorce.
 We can help you finalise your divorce by preparing and lodging an Application for Divorce, or responding to one.
 It is our aim to help you achieve the most positive outcome with as little conflict as possible.

-We know that everyone’s family circumstances are different, and everyone will approach divorce in their own way.
+We understand that everyone’s family circumstances are different, and everyone will approach the situation in their own way.
 Your unique circumstances may play a role in how smoothly an application may proceed.

 In Australia, you must satisfy at least one of the below criteria to be eligible to apply for divorce:

 - You are an Australian citizen;

 - You consider Australia to be your home and you intend to live in Australia indefinitely;

 - You have lived in Australia for 12 months immediately preceding filing the Application for Divorce.

 An Application for Divorce must be filed in the Federal Circuit and Family Court of Australia.
 Australia’s divorce process is a “no-fault” system, which means the court does not consider which partner was at fault in the marriage breakdown.
 Therefore, the only requirement before filing the application is that you and your former spouse must have been separated for 12 months or more prior to filing the application.